Horizontal and vertical writing in East Asian scripts: Korean

 Traditionally, Korean writing has been vertical, with columns running right to left.

-In 1988, The Hankyoreh became the first Korean newspaper to use horizontal writing, and after 1990, all other major newspapers followed suit.
+In 1988, The Hankyoreh became the first Korean newspaper to use horizontal writing.
+The Chosun Ilbo was the last major newspaper to publish in vertical right-to-left writing; it published its last issue in vertical right-to-left writing on 1 March 1999, four days before its 79th anniversary.
+Other major newspapers had already switched to horizontal writing by 1 January 1998; Dong-A Ilbo published its last vertical issue on 31 December 1997, Kyunghyang Shinmun on 6 April 1997 (the day before its 50th anniversary), and Maeil Kyungje on 14 September 1996.
+Announcements about the impending change in these newspapers in the days preceding often shared a common theme of "appealing to younger audiences".
 Today, major Korean newspapers hardly ever run text vertically.

 Vietnamese

 Traditionally, Vietnamese writing was vertical, with columns running right to left as the language used a mixture of Chinese characters and independently developed characters derived from Chinese ones to write the native language in a script called chữ Nôm.

-However, after the 1920s, when the Vietnamese alphabet, a variant of the Latin alphabet, started to be used nationwide to replace chữ Nôm, the vertical writing style was forgotten, as Latin script is never written vertically.
+After the 1920s, when the Vietnamese alphabet, influenced by the Portuguese alphabet, started to be used nationwide to replace chữ Nôm, vertical writing style fell into disuse.

-Usage
+In art

 Calligraphy

 In East Asian calligraphy, vertical writing remains the dominant direction.

 Graphic novels and comics

-Japanese graphic novels and comics, also known as manga, tend to use vertical direction for text.
+Japanese manga tend to use vertical direction for text.
 Manga frames tend to flow in right-to-left horizontal direction.
-Frames in yonkoma manga (four-panel manga) tend to flow in a vertical direction.
+Frames in yonkoma manga tend to flow in a vertical direction.
 Page ordering is the same as books that use vertical direction: from right to left.
 Frames that are chronologically before or after each other use less spacing in between as a visual cue.

-Most manga text (dialog and narration) is written vertically, which dictates the vertical shapes of the speech bubbles.
+Most text in manga is written vertically, which dictates the vertical shapes of the speech bubbles.
 Some, however, such as Levius, are aimed at the international market and strive to optimize for translation and localization, therefore make use of horizontal text and speech bubbles.

 In some cases, horizontal writing in text bubbles may be used to indicate that a translation convention is in use – for example, Kenshi Hirokane uses Japanese text arranged horizontally to imply that a character is actually speaking in a foreign language, like English.

 Some publishers that translate manga into European languages may choose to keep the original page order (a notable example is Shonen Jump magazine), while other publishers may reverse the page flow with use of mirrored pages.
 When manga was first released in Anglophone countries, it was usually in the reversed format (also known as "flipped" or "flopped"), but the non-reversed format eventually came to predominate.